-Agua Calientes is the town proper on the base of Machu Picchu.
+Aguas Calientes is the town proper on the base of Machu Picchu.
 From here, Machu Picchu is still 2 kilometres / 1.2 miles (1 to 1.5-hour hike) or 20 minutes bus ride.
 The train station is located here and is called Machu Picchu station.
-Agua Calientes can only be reached by train, trekking or walking.
+Aguas Calientes can only be reached by train, trekking or walking.

-Machu Picchu is the actual place you want to go.
-There is no train directly to here, the closest train station is in Agua Calientes.
+Machu Picchu is the actual place you want to go to.
+There is no train directly to here, the closest train station is in Aguas Calientes.
 This place can only be reached by bus or hike ( from Hydro Electrica).

-You cannot stay overnight in Machu Picchu, the nearest accommodations and hotels are in Agua Calientes.
+You cannot stay overnight in Machu Picchu, the nearest accommodations and hotels are in Aguas Calientes.

-Machu Picchu Citaldel vs Machu Picchu Montain vs Huayna Picchu
+Machu Picchu Citadel vs Machu Picchu Mountain vs Huayna Picchu

 When I was looking up about Machu Picchu, I was very confused.
 Some pages contradict the other while other articles are simply incomplete.
 One of the confusing parts is the difference between Machu Picchu Citadel, Machu Picchu Mountain and Huayna Picchu.
 In this part, I’ll try my best to explain the difference between these places.

-Machu Picchu Citadel is the place you want to go.
+Machu Picchu Citadel is the place you want to go to.
 From here, you can already take photos of yourself and have the entire old city as your background.
 Here is where you can study the stones, see the Llamas, and explore the area.